heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ## Synthetic asset universe

-The trading universe of the Protocol is defined by the data availability from the blockchain Oracles.
+The trading universe of the Protocol is defined by the data availability.
 The exact universe will evolve over time but it's envisaged to cover initially the following asset classes:
 - Crypto coins: ETH, BTC, DOT, ...
 - Cryp tokens: UNI, AAVE, ...
 - FX: USD, CHF, EUR, GBP, JPY, ...